Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Introduction

-In contrast with \cite{mate2021risk}, our research provides a comprehensive analysis of risk-awareness across more general state spaces, dynamics, and utility functions.
-This broader approach allows us to uncover deeper insights into risk-aware decision-making in RMABs.
-The contribution of our work is fourfold.
-First, we generalize the traditional RMAB with a risk-neutral objective by incorporating risk-awareness that aims to optimize decision-making with respect to the risk criterion.
-Second, we then provide conditions under which an arm with a risk-aware objective is indexable, enabling the derivation of the Whittle index policy.
-Third, we address the learning problem when the true transition probabilities are unknown by proposing a Thompson sampling approach, which samples from posterior distributions over the unknown parameters~\cite{osband2013more,russo2018tutorial}.
+The contributions of our work are threefold.
+First, we generalize the traditional RB with a risk-neutral objective by incorporating risk-awareness to optimize decision-making with respect to a risk criterion in non-stationary finite-horizon and stationary infinite-horizon discounted settings.
+Second, we derive conditions under which an arm with a risk-aware objective is indexable, thereby enabling the derivation of the Whittle index policy in non-stationary finite-horizon and stationary infinite-horizon discounted settings.
+Third, we address the learning problem under a Bayesian regret setting when the true transition probabilities are unknown by proposing a Thompson sampling approach that samples from posterior distributions over the unknown parameters~\citep{osband2013more,russo2018tutorial}.

-A Recent study, \cite{akbarzadeh2023learning}, has focused on RMABs with unknown transition dynamics, broadening the scope of applications and solution approaches.
-Note that papers by \cite{liu2012learning,khezeli2017risk,xu2021online} adopt another viewpoint toward restless bandits which is not excatly the same as our problem of interest and it is not based on Whittle index policy.
-They study a variant of RMABs in which there is a single ``best'' arm delivering the highest stationary reward; the objective is to learn this arm and pull it indefinitely to maximize long-run return.
-Although such a strategy is computationally tractable, it differs structurally from our optimization strategy.
+In a recent study,~\cite{akbarzadeh2023learning} has focused on RB with unknown transition dynamics, broadening the scope of applications and solution approaches.
+Note that papers by \cite{liu2012learning,khezeli2017risk}, \NimaEdits{and} \cite{xu2021online} adopt another viewpoint toward RB which is not exactly the same as our problem of interest and is not based on the Whittle index policy.
+These studies consider a variant of RB in which there is a single ``best'' arm delivering the highest stationary reward; the objective is to learn this arm and pull it indefinitely to maximize long-run return.
+Although such strategies are computationally tractable, they differ structurally from our optimization approach.